MJR009/BP_Jabukod/README.md

 // TODO description - copy english abstract?

-All testing and development was done on an x86_64 machine using <b>Ubuntu 24.04.2 LTS</b> operating system.
+All testing and development was done on a x86_64 machine using <b>Ubuntu 24.04.2 LTS</b> operating system.

 ### Project structure